railsware/coupler-io-mcp-server/README.md

 bun inspect:docker
 ```

-Or run the container within Claude Desktop.
+Or run the container within Claude Desktop, configured with your `.env.local` file in the project.
+Grab the absolute path to your env file `realpath .env.local`.
 Navigate to Settings > Developer > Edit Config.
 Edit your `claude_desktop_config.json`, add an entry for our server:
 ```json